 - 10% of the Scientific, Technical and Economic Committee for Fisheries (STECF), the scientific committee of experts that advises the European Union on fishery matters, is made up of AZTI researchers.
 We are the research centre with the highest representation in this committee in Europe.

 - AZTI’s scientific staff participates or leads different scientific committees in areas related to our research fields.
-The scientific presidency of the IOTC and the work as representatives of the EU to the fishery management bodies ICCAT, IOTC, IATTC and WCPFC are worth noting.
+The scientific vice-presidency of ICES an ICCAT and the work as representatives of the EU to the fishery management bodies ICCAT, IOTC, IATTC and WCPFC are worth noting.

 Member of Basque Research and Technology Alliance (BRTA)